OntimeLengo/ontime-components/src/components/Radio/readme.md

 <h1>Radio</h1>

-Component is used to choose one value from values
+Component is used to choose one value of values

 <h2>Radio</h2>